-1. In the Project window, right-click Plot Renderer 1 and select Rename.
-Name the plot Mean radius then press enter or click OK.
+- 1. In the Project window, right-click Plot Renderer 1 and select Rename.
+Name the plot Mean radius then press enter or click OK. - 2.
+Under Y-axes change the units to Nanometer (nm). - 3.
+From the Axis type list select Logarithmic 10.